 Author: Katie Adams

-Nothing lures in animal lovers, tourists, travelers and adventurers to South Africa quite like the "Big 5".
-The desire to see them can be overwhelming sometimes, especially if you have limited time, with many people feeling as if they haven't seen everything unless they can check off these animals.
+Nothing captures the interest of animal lovers, tourists, travelers and adventurers alike to South Africa quite like the lure of African safari animals and spotting the “Big 5“.
+The desire to see them can be overwhelming sometimes, especially if you have limited time, with many people feeling as if they haven’t seen everything unless they can check off these animals.
 Yet the bush has so much more to offer, so why not create a new checklist?
-Have you ever heard of the 'little five', the 'botany five', the 'ugly five' and the 'secretive seven' or the 'big 6 birds'?
+Have you ever heard of the ‘Little Five’, the ‘Ugly Five’, the ‘Secretive Seven’ or the ‘Big Six Birds’?

 The Ugly Five

-The Spotted Hyena, Blue Wildebeest, Lappet Faced Vulture, Warthog and Marabou Stork, are otherwise known as the “ugly five”.
+African safari animals such as the Spotted Hyena, Blue Wildebeest, Lappet Faced Vulture, Warthog and Marabou Stork, are otherwise known as the “Ugly Five”.
 This title can often demonstrate a misrepresentation of these remarkable animals.
 There is a majestic beauty to be found in the stance of the territorial male Blue Wildebeest, and observing the saturnine nature of the Marabou Stork appearing to stand vigil at a wake can be mesmerizing.
 Remember the term ‘ugly’ is subjective; beauty is in the eye of the beholder after all.

 Sometimes small can be mighty!
-The “little five” share the names of their “big 5” counterparts.
+The “Little Five” share the names of their “Big Five” counterparts.
 The elephant shrew, leopard tortoise, antilion, buffalo weaver bird and the rhino beetle.
 These creatures may require inquisitive states of mind to see.
-Yet they are no less fierce or interesting than their bigger equivalents.
+Yet they are no less fierce or interesting than their bigger equivalents and are some of the top African safari animals to see!

-The “secretive seven” represent what many may consider as the unobtainable or the ‘holy grail’.
+The “Secretive Seven” represent what many may consider as the unobtainable or the ‘holy grail’ of safari animals.
 Yet sometimes patience and a little luck on your side can let you into the worlds of the mostly nocturnal Serval, African Wild Cat, Aardvark, Pangolin, Civet, Porcupine and Large Spotted Genet.
 Keeping your eyes open for that reflective glare of their eyes in the spotlight at night can show you that secretive is just another word for mysterious; not impossible.